katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/collection.md

 # Collection

-The Katie Walker Furniture collection comprises a small number of signature pieces designed by Katie Walker which are available to order.
-It is constantly evolving and is produced using the finest materials, with meticulous attention to detail.
-As each piece is individually made, some sizes, materials and finishes can be tailored to your requirements.
+Katie Walker's collection charts the development of her ethos over the past three decades; the pieces are produced using the finest materials and crafted with meticulous attention to detail.

-The collection can be viewed by appointment at our studio in West Sussex, UK.
+Katie is represented by <a href="https://www.sculpture.uk.com/" target="_blank" class="link">New Art Centre</a>, Salisbury who have a selection of pieces on permanent display and through whom most of these are exclusively available.
+Work can also be seen and obtained directly from our studio in West Sussex.

+To enquire about any piece or to arrange a visit please [contact us here](/contact).

   <div class="grid clearfix">
     {% assign contents = site.furniture | sort:'order' %}{% for post in contents %}{% if post.publish != false %}{% if post.title != "Pieces to buy" %}{% if post.type contains "buy" %}